-Together with the dripper you’ll get filters to go with it, each model has their own type of filters so make sure to get the right ones.
+Together with the dripper, you’ll get filters to go with it, each model has its own type of filters so make sure to get the right ones.
 There are bleached and unbleached ones and even cloth filters.
 If you use paper filters make sure to run some water through them first so their papery taste is washed away.

 The Beans for the Job

 On a quick note about grind size, you should aim for a medium-fine grind.
-Too fine and it could clump up and form channeling.
-More one that later.
+Too fine and it could clump up and form channelling.
+More on that later.
 Too coarse and your coffee could turn out under-extracted and bitter.
-But again, the more you tweak with it the closer you’ll get to ideal.
+But again, the more you tweak with it the closer you’ll get to the ideal.
 Additionally, using a burr grinder instead of a traditional blade grinder will get you the most even grind.

 Finding the right Ratio

-The last thing you need to know before we move on to pour over technique is how to get the coffee-to-water ratio right.
-The generally accepted ratio for a pour over is 1:17.
+The last thing you need to know before we move on to the pour-over technique is how to get the coffee-to-water ratio right.
+The generally accepted ratio for a pour-over is 1:17.
 1g of coffee to 17g of water.
 If you don’t have a scale but you do have a measuring cup, that’s 17ml of water.

 Read our article on caffeine content to get a grasp on coffee measurement and how much coffee to pour.
-A good amount for this technique is around 21 grams of grounds.
+A good amount for this technique is around 21 grams of ground.